lynnlangit/Hello-AWS-Data-Services/3_streams-and-iot/3_Timestream/README.md

 <img src="https://github.com/lynnlangit/Hello-AWS-Data-Services/blob/master/images/functions.png" width=300 align=left>

-Timestream includs several built-in extentions to SQL for time-based queries.
+- Timestream includs several built-in extentions to SQL for time-based queries.
 For example, `CREATE_TIME_SERIES` is an aggregation function that takes all the raw measurements of a time series (time and measure values) and returns a timeseries data type - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/timeseries-specific-constructs.views.html).

-Also there are a set of time-based functions (shown in the graphic to the left) - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/timeseries-specific-constructs.functions.html)
+- Also there are a set of time-based functions (shown in the graphic to the left) - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/timeseries-specific-constructs.functions.html)
+- Links to example time series queries - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/sample-queries.devops-scenarios.html)

 ---